valentynkt/BackendGarden/content/notes/API Architectures.md

 > [!important]- Key Insights
-> - **Communication Type**: Reflects how data is managed between client and server, with stateless systems like REST and GraphQL not maintaining any server state, unlike stateful systems like SOAP.
+> - **Communication Type**: Reflects how data is managed between client and server, with stateless systems like REST and [[GraphQL API|GraphQL]] not maintaining any server state, unlike stateful systems like SOAP.
 > - **Scalability**: Highlights the architecture's ability to handle increases in users or data volume.
-REST, GraphQL, and gRPC excel due to their efficient handling of requests and connections.
+REST, [[GraphQL API|GraphQL]], and gRPC excel due to their efficient handling of requests and connections.
 > - **Security Level**: Some architectures, such as SOAP and gRPC, offer more robust security features crucial for managing sensitive or critical data.
-> - **Typical Use Cases**: Each API style is optimal for specific scenarios, from general web services (REST) to complex financial transactions (SOAP) and real-time interactive applications (WebSockets, gRPC).
+> - **Typical Use Cases**: Each API style is optimal for specific scenarios, from general web services (REST) to complex financial transactions (SOAP) and real-time interactive applications ([[Websockets]], gRPC).

 ## [[Real-Time Notification Architectures]]